AtomLinter/linter-reek/README.md

 linter-reek
 =========================

-This linter plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface to [Reek](https://github.com/troessner/reek).
+This plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface to [Reek](https://github.com/troessner/reek).
 It will be used with files that have the “Ruby” syntax.

 ## Installation
 Linter package must be installed in order to use this plugin.
 If Linter is not installed, please follow the instructions [here](https://github.com/AtomLinter/Linter).

-### reek installation
+### Installing Reek
 Before using this plugin, you must ensure that `reek` is installed on your system.
 To install `reek`, do the following:

 1. Install [ruby](https://www.ruby-lang.org/).